I was holding her 3 year old when she said the word cancer.

 You can read more about Kristy’s story here.
 Thank you for your support!

 Hello!
-I am Camille, a wife, mother of four, Disney obsessed, certified teacher, and believer in creating your best momlife the way you see fit.
-Motherhood comes with its ups and downs, my hope is you’ll find something here to make your life a little better/easier.
-Let’s be friends on social!
+I am Camille, a wife, mother of four, Disney obsessed, certified teacher, and reality optimist.
+Motherhood comes with its ups and downs, and I hope while you're here you'll find something that makes your #momlife easier!